AzisK/readsql/README.md

 # readsql

 Convert SQL to most human readable format.
-For the time being it upper cases SQL keywords, it might prettify of even suggest improvements of SQL code in the future.
+For the time being it upper cases SQL keywords, it might prettify or even suggest improvements of SQL code in the future.
 It converts SQL code and even SQL-strings in programming languages (only Python at the moment).

 So if we write